noah-eldreth/terraform-integrations/README.md

 Here, workflows/actions ignore backend declarations and explicitly target new/existing workspaces hosted via SaaS or Enterprise license.
 Additionally, if you already are using an OSS backend (such as Amazon S3) and you inject this repositories workflows into your cicd - you should expect duplication exceptions during deployment as Terraform Enterprise/Cloud is not going to have awareness of your pre-existing state file(s).

 ## Introduction
 By using GitHub Actions we can automate the deployment of infrastructure during standard Git Operations.
-Written here are actions, and scripts that enable engineers and developers to plan or apply Infrastructure-as-Code without the burden of maintaining cloud or enterprise workspaces manually; this repository helps minimal overhead (which holistically vastly outweighs the heap of manual configuration required to enable similar functionality while simultaniously ensuring consistent execution).
+Written here are actions, and scripts that enable engineers and developers to plan or apply Infrastructure-as-Code without the burden of maintaining cloud or enterprise workspaces manually; this repository helps minimize overhead (which holistically vastly outweighs the heap of manual configuration required to enable similar functionality while simultaniously ensuring consistent execution).

 ## Available Actions
 ### [Terraform Plan](./terraform-plan)
-The ```noah-eldreth/terraform-integrations/terraform-plan``` action abstracts many traditionally manual tasks: workspace maintainence, promoting appropriate env/terraform variables, CLI version updates, configuring source control, etc.
+This action abstracts many traditionally manual tasks: workspace maintainence, promoting appropriate env/terraform variables, CLI version updates, configuring source control, etc.
 Any new or existing workspaces can be engineered exactly to spec prior to performing a speculative run.
 Additionally, workspaces can be associated to specific projects and assigned to agent pools automatically.

 Speculative runs can be configured with a suitable range of customization options, and all output is reflected back into GitHub via summaries and Pull Request comments.
 This includes: